knowledge/ethereum-contracts/README.md

 - Continuous integration testing with [Travis CI](https://about.travis-ci.com/)
 - Configurable build pipeline with support for custom build processes.
 - Scriptable deployment & migrations with Truffle framework.
+- Upgradable ERC20 Token contract.
 - Network management for deploying to many public & private networks.
 - Interactive console for direct contract communication.
 - Instant rebuilding of assets during development.
 - External script runner that executes scripts within a Truffle environment.

+## Contracts

+All ethereum solidity smart contracts can be found in the `/contracts` directory.

+- *Knowledge.sol*  is the ERC20 Token contract for the KNW token.
+It's an upgradable contract, which means that patches and upgrades can be deployed security without compromising the addresses, they get automatically migrated to the new contract version.
+- *Upgradable.sol* is the upgradable interface used by Knowledge token, it's inspired by Lunyr and Civic token contract.
+- *Payment.sol* is used to receive payments at the Knowledge Marketplace and Adviser Self Service Platform.
+- *Migration.sol* is a standard truffle contract needed for truffle integration and contract lifecycle management, not meant for use by Knowledge users.

 ## Getting Started